-After my first experiment with EOs I seem to have established a new baseline of about 47% in my FEV1 (up from 40%).
+After my first experiment with EOs I established a new baseline of about 47% FEV1 (up from 40%).
 Interestingly, this has not changed in the past four months since I began using EOs regularly.
 Similarly, my sputum cultures have not changed - I still am growing our heavy MRSA, few non-mucoid Pseudo, and rare mucoid Pseudo.
 But I feel so different!
 Even if the bacterial species in my lungs have not changed, the amount of mucus and infection is significantly reduced.
 My life has changed dramatically even if my numbers have not.
 And I'm ok with that.
 What's really important is how I feel.

 Another sign of overall health for us CFers is the ability for us to gain or maintain weight.
 I have been able to gain 7 pounds in the last 2 months!
 I attribute this to my body having to use less energy to fight infection, allowing me to store the calories that I eat as fat and muscle.

 Thyme oil is one of the most potent antimicrobial oils in existence.
 There are about 350 species within the Thymus genus native to Europe, North Africa, and Asia.
 In the scientific literature, there has been significant study on a handful of these species and their major constituents.
 There have been several studies on Thymus vulgaris, Thymus zygis, and Thymus serpylum, but most research has been done on specific chemotypes of T. vulgaris.
 The major constituents of thyme that are the most well-studied are thymol, geraniol, eugenol, carvacrol, and linalool.
 Thymol, carvacrol, and eugenol have very strong effects against MRSA .
 Thymol chemotypes of thyme are the strongest antimicrobial oils that I have read about in the scientific literature , and are stronger than vancomycin against MRSA .